 One of the best things you can do for your mental and physical health at any age is to volunteer your time and talents with an organization that you support.
 Volunteering gives you a reason to get out of the house on a regular basis and can provide pleasure and purpose which will improve your daily outlook.
 Helping someone in need has even been shown to lessen symptoms of depression.
 If you are homebound, you can still find ways to be involved in causes you believe in.
 It may just take a bit more effort to make it happen.
 Use the Internet or talk with other people you know to find ways you can help from the comfort of your own home.

 Involvement in a religious community can help you connect with other adults, as well as give you opportunities to find purpose and give back to others.

 8. Engage With Technology

 These days, technology can help older adults stay connected by providing opportunities to video chat with loved ones, taking an online class or learning a new skill through a YouTube tutorial.
 You can email back and forth with old friends or even chat via one of the many web-based messenger systems available.
 Sharing videos and photos can also help you feel more connected to your family and friends who are far away.

 9. Have Some Fun

-Whether you sit down with a crossword puzzle or host a weekly bridge game, look for opportunities to play games and solve puzzles whenever you can.
+Whether you sit down with a crossword puzzle or host weekly card games, look for opportunities to play cards, games and solve puzzles whenever you can.
 Sudoku, jigsaw puzzles and even board games are all great ways to keep your mind sharp.
 And, if you find games that require at least two people, you’ll also be spending time socializing too.

 As you age, your mind and body can change.
 Change is hard both for the adult who is growing older, as well as their family members.
 The nice thing about many of the activities listed above is that they can be done together with loved ones, neighbors or friends.
 Playing games, attending a community concert, taking a walk or simply talking on the phone are all ways to stay connected.